Codeception/Codeception/docs/06-UnitTestsScenarios.md

-# Unit Tests: A BDD approach
+# Unit Tests Inside Scenario

 Each function is like a little a little application itself.
 It's the most simple and indivisible part of program.
 Still, it's natural to have it tested in a similar manner we test the application in a whole.
 Codeception unit tests are much similar to acceptance tests with some additional features that simplifies the code testing.